developerjayuk/developerjayuk/README.md

 One of my absolute passions in life is learning and as such I've worked with a tonne of different technologies in the past and continue to spend atleast 1-2 hours expanding my web development knowledge everyday.

-The areas of real focus as of November 2020 for myself are: (these will change as time goes on)
+The areas of real focus as of Jan 2021 for myself are: (these will change as time goes on)
-* Javascript frameworks - Angular and React
+* React
-* NestJs
-* Node
+* Microservices
-* Unit testing
+* Typescript
-* Progressive web apps
+* Graphql

 ## ✔️ Development Experience ✔️
 Being the obsessive learner I am, I have dabbled with most areas of web development, but to summarise my experience more succinctly I will layout some of the main technologies sought after in developers